Richmond Disability Attorney: Our Virginia Social Security Disability Lawyers Help You Get Approved for SSDI Benefits and SSI

 You are unable to work because of your health and medical condition.
 Or maybe you or someone you love is disabled and you are overwhelmed and frustrated.
 Take a deep breath.
-Richmond Social Security disability lawyer Corey Pollard and our Virginia disability attorneys can help.
+Richmond disability attorney Corey Pollard and our Virginia Social Security disability lawyers can help.

 You may have a few questions:

 - Will I ever be able to return to work?

 - How will I survive without income?

 - Why is the Social Security disability system so complicated?

 - Why is the Social Security Administration (SSA) taking so long to decide my application?

 - Who will help me complete the disability paperwork?

 If so then this website is for you.
 Richmond disability lawyer Corey Pollard is here to help you understand the Social Security disability process and to give you a roadmap on how to prove you’re disabled under the Social Security Act.
 Each year thousands of hard-working Virginians are denied SSD benefits and Supplemental Security Income (SSI).
 But you don’t have to be one of them.
 Our Richmond disability attorneys will help you navigate the complicated system – initial applications, paperwork, denials, appeals, obtaining medical evidence from your treating health care providers, representing you at the Social Security disability hearing before an administrative law judge (ALJ), requests for review by the Appeals Council, and filing suit in federal court – that is Social Security disability.

 Our Richmond Social Security law firm is full of Virginia SSDI and SSI attorneys who specialize in disability law for injured workers.
 Social Security disability is what we do.
 So we understand the specific rules, regulations, and listings that govern your case, and we want to apply our knowledge to help you get the SSD benefits you deserve.